Manor Croft Clinic Ltd

 Foot / Leg Pain

 People often present with pains in their foot or leg.
 These may be due to bone or soft tissue disorders and include such problems as plantar fasciitis, Morton's neuroma or shin splints.
-Here the key is in making the correct diagnosis and in order to do this we may suggest a Biomechanical Assessment (gait analysis).
-This entails looking at foot and leg function, possibly using our treadmill and/or slow-motion video, which will help determine the cause of the problem.
-We may then be able to address any issues and help attain an improvement in gait.
+Here the key is in making the correct diagnosis and prescribing an appropriate course of treatment which may include exercise and orthotics.

 The skin around the edge of the heel needs to be elastic and stretch when weight-bearing.
 Thick hard skin or very dry skin leads to inelasticity resulting in areas of cracking.
 These can crack into the underlying soft tissue resulting in pain, soreness, possible bleeding, and even infection.
 Treatments depend on the severity, usually removal of the hard skin and application of appropriate emollients.
 Here at Manor Croft we also have access to medical 'heel glue' for severe cases.